mmckechney/SqlBuildManager/docs/managed_identity.md

 By default, the app uses username/password database authentication.
 To enable Managed Identity authentication, you will first need to add the [Manged Identity as a user to the database](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity?view=azuresql#managing-a-managed-identity-for-a-server-or-instance).
 Once this has been done, you can direct the app to use the identity to authenticate with the `--authtype ManagedIdentity` flag.
 (As always, this can be saved in a settings file with `savesettings` for easier execution and reuse).

-**NOTE:** Azre Container Apps does not currently allow for Managed Identity authentication to Azure SQL Databases
+**NOTE:** Azure Container Apps does not currently allow for Managed Identity authentication to Azure SQL Databases

 ### Blob Storage